 Siphon coffee brewing is an old school style method of making coffee, dating back to the 18th century.

-The siphon effect, at the time, was seen as one of the most efficient ways of making a higher quality coffee before electric drip units were invented.
+At the time, the siphon effect was seen as one of the most efficient ways of making a higher quality coffee before electric drip units were invented.

 The best coffee siphon will produce a perfect siphon effect, which is when the pressure builds up in the bottom chamber, and forces water to actually rise up into the top chamber.